seosgithub/flok/docs/services.md

 very similar to controllers except they do not contain actions and are meant to be used as singletons (although they are instantized, the instances are globally shared).

+##Datatypes
+Services maintain the following datatypes per instance:
+  * `instance_name_sessions` - A hash that contains the connection view controllers as keys and 'true' as the values.
+  * `instance_name_n_sessions` - A count of the current number of active sessions

 ##Code
 All kernel service classes are placed in `./app/kern/services/` and are ruby files.
 Here is an example:
 ```ruby